rapidspeciation/biodiversity_genomics_course/exercises/05_filtering_variants.md

 What have we done here?

 Individual filter:
-* `--remove-indv` - name of the individuals to be removed (Based on the results of mean depth and missing data)
+* `--remove-indv` - name of the individuals to be removed (The two outliers in the results of mean depth and missing data)

 Site filters:
 * `--remove-indels` - remove all indels (SNPs only)